mami-project/pathspider/doc/index.rst

 connectivity problems as well as differential treatment.

-PATHspider is a framework for performing and analyzing these measurements, while the actual A/B test can be easily customized.
-This documentation describes the architecture of PATHspider, the plugins available and how to use and develop the plugins.
+PATHspider is a framework for performing and analyzing these measurements, while the actual A/B tests can be easily customized.
+This documentation describes the architecture of PATHspider, the plugins available and how to use and develop and package the plugins.

 Table of Contents
 -----------------